phicks22/python-beginner/README.md

 ---
 ## Installing things
-You'll need Conda and an IDE that can use Jupyter notebook for this.
+You'll need Anaconda and an IDE that can use Jupyter notebook for this.

 #### IDE
 A good IDE that I use is VSCode.
 Follow the instructions [here](https://code.visualstudio.com/download) to download.

-#### Conda
+#### Anaconda
-Conda is a package manager that allows you to create virtual environments that contain modules that you need to use for a specific repository.
+Anaconda is a package manager that allows you to create virtual environments that contain modules that you need to use for a specific repository.
 This prevents dependency errors and conflicting package versions.

 To install conda, go [here](https://www.anaconda.com/products/distribution) and follow the instructions.